 You need to speak with a knowledgeable criminal lawyer to discuss your unique case and determine if you have a defense strategy to convince the jury to dismiss the charges.

-At The Law Office of Brett H. Pritchard, our experienced lawyers are committed to conducting an in-depth investigation in your case to help you avoid a conviction.
+At the Law Office of Brett H. Pritchard, our experienced lawyers are committed to conducting an in-depth investigation in your case to help you avoid a conviction.
 Just because you have been charged with DWI does not necessarily mean that you will be convicted.
 Let our skilled lawyers fight for your rights and interests.
-Call 254-501-4040 to book a free consultation today.
+Call us at (254) 781-4222 or contact us online to book a free consultation today.